SarwarSaif/Data-Structure_Algorithms/JavaScript/Data.Structure/Hash Tables/ReadMe.md

 Though it's solved by the programming languages using different methods such as linked list.
 Visit [Wikipides](https://www.cs.usfca.edu/~galles/visualization/OpenHash.html) to more about hash tables.
 ![](../../images/hash_linked.png)

+## Hash Tables in JavaScript (Object vs Map vs Set)

+In "Object", we can only use **String** as key and doesn't maintain Order in terms of storing the data in memory.

+But in "Map", we can use any types of **Datatype** as key and data is stored in Order.

+"Set" is another type of hash table in JS which is similar to map but only store the Key.